top of page

 “Scarcity in one walk of life means we have less attention, less mind, in the rest of life”

-This tunneling causes us to be hyper-focused on that which is scarce.
-Importantly, tunneling causes us to crowd out other life attentions not found in the hyper-scarce tunnel.
-Some scarcity can be helpful.
-It focuses the mind on higher priorities.
-Like in business, annual stretch budgets create a scarcity or challenge to find ways to achieve some budget goal.
+This mental focus on scarcity can crowd out other life priorities.
+While moderate scarcity may focus goals, extreme scarcity impacts cognitive abilities, restricting the capacity to support others by forcing attention inward toward survival needs.
 "Budget scarcity" is a common business management tactic intended to focus employee's attention on essential business goals.
 However, experiencing hyper-scarcity, such as dropping below the minimum income level, alters our cognitive processes and capacity for thinking.
 It renders us incapable of assisting others as we are focused on securing our own survival.

 Scarcity and tunneling